gkjohnson/threejs-sandbox/screenSpaceReflectionsPass/README.md

 - Use a depth pyramid map to raymarch
 - Use cheap rays for roughness
 - Provide a minimum thickness for potentially thin objects?
-- Investigate how incidence angle should play a role
+- Investigate how incidence angle should play a role (Fresnel effect -- is it always relevant?
+What about for mirrors?)
 - Optionally fall back to environment map
 - Convert the sample radius for glossy sampling from world space to clip coordinates